mnrojas2/DiaBloS/docs/source/api.rst

 Function Reference
 ==================

-Below is a list of the functions available in the library.
-It should be noted that several of these are only auxiliary, focused on handling a particular problem in the process.
+Below is a list of the functions of this package.
+It should be noted that several of these functions are only auxiliary, focused on handling a particular problem in the process.

 .. autosummary::